Restructuring to get rid of an employee

 You should always view redundancy as the last option after you’ve explored all redeployment options with your employees.
 This is part of your good faith obligations under the Employment Relations Act.

-If the newly-created role is “substantially similar” (roughly 80% or more similar) to the employee’s current job, or is a suitable alternative (i.e the person can do it with some retraining and it doesn’t involve a pay cut), you have an obligation to offer it to your existing employee.
+If the newly-created role is “substantially similar” (roughly 80% or more similar) to the employee’s current job, or is a suitable alternative (i.e with support, the person could b trained to do the job in less than 6 months and it doesn’t involve a pay cut), you have an obligation to offer it to your existing employee.

 If the role is significantly different to the one the employee is currently doing, you can choose to invite all affected employees to apply for the position and select the best candidate.